INFLUENTIAL MOVIES THAT YOU MUST WATCH

 READ MORE – 12 Years A Slave

 Moonlight is a beautiful film that does nothing but makes you think.
-This storyline is based on a young Man of Colour as he struggles to discover his identity, sexuality, family life and masculinity.
+This storyline is based on a young Black man as he struggles to discover his identity, sexuality, family life and masculinity.

 This movie is filled with unbelievable filmmaking and is truly one of the most empowering, influential films you’ll ever watch.
 It’s no wonder that this film won a very deserving Oscar award.